 Salisbury Reds run most bus services locally.
 They have unlimited day, multi-day and multi-trip bus tickets which are ideal for visitors.
 They also offer Salisbury Saver Zone and Network Zone tickets that are used in certain areas of the city to keep prices down for passengers, as well as group tickets and child tickets.

-Tickets are available from the driver (you can pay on-board using cash or contactless) and from their travel shop in Cross Keys.
+Tickets are available from the driver (you can pay on-board using cash or contactless).

 Salisbury Reds ticket information can be found here.